top of page

 • Analyse data to identify patterns, pain points, and opportunities

-• Collaborate with stakeholders, developers, and product teams - having worked in the past with HTML, CSS it helps when annotating designs
+• Collaborate with stakeholders, developers, and product teams - having worked with HTML, CSS in the past helps when annotating designs.
+I have over 15 years experience working in the design industry, communicating very effectively with clients, directors, stakeholders, CEOs, designers, copywriters etc.

-• Always advocate for the user, balancing user experience with business needs
+• Advocate for the user, balancing their needs with the ones from the business

 • Apply evidence-based design methods to deliver intuitive and purposeful solutions

-• Iterate quickly in Figma using design patterns
+• Iterate designs in an agile way using design patterns

-• Am constantly learning but approach projects and interviews with an open mind
+• Enjoy learning and approaching projects with an open mind

 Usability Testing